About Boston University Summer Term

 A World-Renowned Institution

-Founded in 1839, Boston University is internationally recognized as a top institution of higher learning and research.
-The University's 16 schools and colleges offer more than 250 undergraduate, graduate, doctoral, and special degree programs, along with the resources of 24 libraries and over 104 academic centers and institutes.
-With more than 33,000 students from all 50 states and 140 countries, BU is the fourth-largest independent university in the United States.
+Founded in 1839, Boston University is internationally recognized as a top institution of higher learning and research (ranked 46 in the world and 42 in the nation by U.S. News & World Report).
+The University’s 17 schools and colleges offer more than 250 undergraduate, graduate, doctoral, and special degree programs, along with the resources of 21 libraries and over 100 academic centers and institutes.
+With more than 33,000 students from all 50 states and 132 countries, Boston University is the fourth-largest independent university in the United States.
+As one of 62 invited members of the Association of American Universities, BU is among North America’s most prestigious research universities.

-Boston University’s award-winning faculty includes Nobel Prize winners and former U.S. poet laureates, along with MacArthur and Guggenheim Fellows, Fulbright Scholars, recipients of the Pulitzer Prize and the National Book Award, and dozens of leading scientists, authors, and scholars.
-With their considerable achievements and their commitment to teaching, BU faculty members provide the foundation and support that inspires students to continue the University's distinguished tradition of accomplishment.
+Boston University’s award-winning faculty includes Nobel Laureates, a former U.S. poet laureate, Pulitzer Prize recipients, Fulbright Scholars, and dozens of leading scientists, authors, and researchers.
+With their strong commitment to teaching, BU’s faculty lay the groundwork that inspires students to continue the University’s distinguished tradition of accomplishment.

-Boston University has over 300,000 living alumni, who exemplify a rich tradition of social concern, academic excellence, and innovation.
-The pioneering contributions of BU’s alumni reach back to the earliest years of the University, deeply influencing events in civil rights, science and medicine, journalism, literature, business, government and politics, entertainment, broadcasting, popular culture, and sports.
+More than 380,000 living alumni serve as ambassadors for Boston University’s rich tradition of social concern, academic excellence, and innovation.
+The pioneering contributions of BU’s alumni reach back to the earliest years of the University, deeply influencing events in every aspect of life, including civil rights, science and medicine, journalism, literature, business, government and politics, entertainment, broadcasting, popular culture, and sports.
+Today, Boston University continues to be a paragon of excellence, attracting the brightest and the best from across the world.

 Summer in Boston